Skip to main content

 in practice

-Backend development in 2026 has the same fundamentals as always — reliability, maintainability, performance under load — plus a new category of infrastructure that AI workloads introduce.
-Postgres now has a vector column.
+Backend work in 2026 covers the same ground it always has — clean APIs, solid data models, reliable async jobs — plus a new layer of infrastructure that AI features require.
+Postgres now needs a vector column.
 Your API now streams.
-Your background jobs now run embedding pipelines.
-The backend engineer who only knows traditional patterns is leaving performance and reliability on the table.
+Your background workers now run embedding pipelines.
+We design for all of it from the start rather than retrofitting it later.

 What Changed in Backend Development